bkloppenborg/liboi/README.md

 To use `liboi` on OS X, the following are required:

 * OpenCL 1.1 support (OS X 10.7 or higher)
-* `llvm-clang` 3.0 or later (Xcode 3.5 or higher suggested)
+* gcc 4.7.4 or later &dagger;
 * cmake 2.8 or higher
 * cfitsio and ccfits

-At present the default compiler on OS X, Apple clang (based on `llvm-clang`) does not support all of the C++11 features (see issue #34).
-Until `llvm-clan` v3.2 is released and Apple clang / XCode are updated we also require:

-* An installation of `boost` providing `thread` and `system` (suggested v1.5 or later)

-The OS and XCode can be installed/upgraded through the Appstore.
+The OS can be installed/upgraded through the Appstore.
 Several of the additional required libraries can be installed through [MacPorts](http://www.macports.org/):

+    sudo port install gcc47
     sudo port install cmake
     sudo port install boost
     sudo port install cfitsio

-Sadly, `ccfits` will need to be installed manually.
+`ccfits` will need to be compiled and installed manually.
-[Download and install ccfits from here](http://heasarc.gsfc.nasa.gov/fitsio/CCfits/)
+[Download and install ccfits from here](http://heasarc.gsfc.nasa.gov/fitsio/CCfits/) *NOTE:* When you compile `ccfits` be sure to specify

+    export CC=/path/to/gcc
+    export CXX=/path/to/g++

+so that `gcc` compiles and links the libraries.
 After these are installed follow the building instructions below.

 If you wish to keep up with the development version, it is suggested that you also install [git](http://git-scm.com/).

+&dagger; It is possible that Xcode 4.6 (which includes Apple `clang` 4.2 which is based on `llvm-clang` 3.2svn could compile `liboi`, but we haven't tested this yet.

 ### Debian/Ubuntu